WebAhead/master-reference/coursebook/week-6/project.md

 ## Project

 This week's project will involve setting up a database which you connect to via a node.js server.
-You'll use your data to make a dynamic single-page web app for your front-end.
+You'll use your data to make a dynamic web app for your front-end.

 Some suggested project ideas are below.
 Feel free to modify according to your interest, provided your idea has similar functionality.